 Lip Augmentation is now de rigour in certain social circles.
 It’s because the power of fuller-looking lips is usually appealing.
 Having a slightly fuller lip shape not only enhances your entire face, it may even help reduce vertical lines above your lips and leave you looking younger.
 So if you’ve fallen in love with the idea of having fuller lips, you’ll want to read on to discover the latest lip filler trends and lip beauty predictions for 2018.

-TOP LIP FILLER TRENDS & PREDICTIONS FOR 2018
+TOP LIP FILLER TRENDS & PREDICTIONS

 Before we discuss the top 5 LIP FILLER TRENDS and related BEAUTY PREDICTIONS for 2018, it’s helpful to know that lip augmentation is anything but new.